 Osteria La Zucca

 This restaurant seems to have it all.
-Diners will find a color-coded menu of vegetarian options, classic Venetian dishes, local specialties, and gluten-free meals.
-It’s family-friendly, no frills, and tucked away off the beaten path.
+Diners will find a colour-coded menu of vegetarian options, classic Venetian dishes, local specialities, and gluten-free meals.
+It’s family-friendly, no-frills, and tucked away off the beaten path.
 The tasting menus are popular here, especially if you pair them with something from the cheery wine bar.

 Located off the tourist trail, this tiny restaurant is great for three-course lunches or a low-key dinner.
 Guests can order an appetizer or pasta course, a main dish, and a dessert for one fixed price.
 This restaurant has about seven or eight tables and an open kitchen.
 It’s intimate, has authentic, tasty food, and won’t be crowded with hoards of tourists.
 Make sure to book a table ahead of time, which you’ll need a credit card to do.